gonmf/dakilang/README.md

 - `ord(Input, Answer)` - Unifies with the numeric ASCII value of the first character in the Input string
 - `char(Input, Answer)` - Unifies with the ASCII character found for the numeric value of Input

-These operators cannot be overwritten or retracted with clauses with the same name and arity.
+These clauses cannot be overwritten or retracted with clauses with the same name and arity.
 They are also only unifiable when the _Answer_ variable is the only free variable left.
+For performance, operator clauses are always unified before user-defined clausers.

-Most operators are type agnostic, that is, expect to be unified with values of different data types, and try to generate a response that makes sense.
+These clauses, just like user-defined clauses, are type agnostic, i.e. expect to be unified with values of different data types, and try to generate a response that makes sense.
+Some clauses do not unify with some data types though.
 In general the rule is that operations between integer literals and floating point literals yield a floating point response, and between a string literal and a integer literal yield an integer literal.

-Let's try to implement a program that returns the value of the Fibonnaci sequence at position N. At first glance the solution would be:
+Let's go back to how to implement a program that returns the value of the Fibonnaci sequence at position N. At first glance the solution would be:

 ```
 fib(1, 1).